flar/shader_prototypes/README.md

 program files directly and do a simple search for the uniforms.
 That technique will work on all versions of Flutter that include support for custom fragment programs, but it is a fairly simple parser that does not support the full syntax of the shader language.

+## Other similar packages

+A more fleshed out version of the gpu vecN and mat4 Dart objects in this package lives in the `shader_uniforms` package (see https://github.com/flar/shader_uniforms).
+This package will eventually just use that package for its implementation as it develops into a true builder style package.